ThreeSixtyGiving/standard/documentation/technical/metadata.md

 **Extensions**

 This is a text field that can be used to declare a list of extensions used in the file.
-Each extension is represented by a code, and multiple extensions can be declared by separating them with a semicolon `;` character.
+Each extension is represented by a short string &ndash; which is a piece of text like a code &ndash; and multiple extensions can be declared by separating them with a semicolon `;` character.

 **Title and Description**